-Tara Caso is a first year Ph.D. student in plant biology.
+Tara Caso is a second year Master’s student in plant biology.
 She received her B.S. in Cellular/Molecular Biology and a minor in Chemistry from Humboldt State University.
 She is broadly interested in improving crops through cellular biology and plant biochemistry research techniques, with the ultimate goal of increasing global food security.
-She has held leadership positions in several undergraduate clubs and she made a point of organizing activities intended to increase equity and inclusivity in STEM.
-This passion has followed Tara to graduate school, where she has begun participating in the CGPSA as well as organizations such as Science Says, out in STEM, Equity in Science, Technology, Engineering, Math, and Entrepreneurship (ESTEME), and Women in Life sciences at Davis (WiLD), all of which aim to improve the experiences of underrepresented minorities in STEM fields.
+She has held leadership positions in several undergraduate clubs and made a point of organizing activities intended to increase equity and inclusivity in STEM.
+This passion has followed Tara to graduate school in her work through the CGPSA as well as organizations such as Science Says, out in STEM (oSTEM), Equity in Science, Technology, Engineering, Math, and Entrepreneurship (ESTEME), and Women in Life sciences at Davis (WiLD), all of which aim to improve the experiences of underrepresented students in STEM fields.

-Katti Crakes (Horng) is a DVM/PhD student in the School of Veterinary Medicine and the School of Medicine.
+Katti Crakes is a DVM/PhD student in the School of Veterinary Medicine and the School of Medicine.
 She received her B.S. in Animal Science and Biology from Cornell University.
+Since coming to UC Davis, she has been a student between the SVM and SOM and serves as the current student President of the Graduate Group of Integrative Pathobiology (GGIP) as well as a member of the Veterinary Scientist Training Program (VSTP) executive committee.
 Her research and clinical interests are focused on translational models and harnessing host-microbe interactions to optimize gut health across species.
-She is currently working on the role of probiotics in promoting gut mucosal responses against SIV and HIV infection by rescuing mitochondrial function.
-Since coming to UC Davis, she has been a student between the SVM and SOM and serves as the current student President of the Graduate Group of Integrative Pathobiology (GGIP) as well as a member of the Veterinary Scientist Training Program (VSTP) executive committee.
-In her free time, Katti enjoys learning about nutrition and fitness, going outdoors with her two furry dogs, and visiting National Parks around the US.
+Katti Crakes recently completed her dissertation entitled “Mapping Metabolic Pathways for Mucosal Health at the Host-Microbe Interface” which was awarded the Max Kleiber Research Dissertation Award for an unusually significant contribution to one or a combination of the areas of biochemistry, nutrition and physiology.
+She is now in the veterinary school on a small animal track with a pathology emphasis.
+In her free time, Katti enjoys snowboarding, spending time with her 3 fur children, and visiting National Parks around the US.

-Allison (Ally) Fulton is a second-year Ph.D. student in English with an emphasis in Science and Technology Studies.
-Her research interests include 19th-century American science writing, queer theory, history of the book, ecocriticism, and the digital humanities.
-She is currently exploring the insect epistemologies articulated in the entomological images of the Early Modern natural historian, printer, engraver, and painter, Maria Sibylla Merian.
-Alongside her studies and the CGPSA board, Ally is involved in the Digital Humanities Research Cluster, serves as a Graduate Writing Fellow, and is a mentor for the Mentor-Mentee Program in Humanities, Arts, Cultural Studies and Social Sciences.
-Before coming to UC Davis, Ally earned a B.A. in English and Biology from Oberlin College.
-Outside of her graduate studies, Ally enjoys experimenting with book arts, playing ultimate frisbee, cooking and hiking.
+Allison (Ally) Fulton is a third-year Ph.D. student in English with an emphasis in Science and Technology Studies.
+Her research examines the visual dimensions of early nineteenth-century women’s scientific-literary print networks.
+Alongside her studies and the CGPSA board, Ally is a reader for the Los Angeles Review, serves as a Graduate Writing Fellow, and co-runs the working and making group History of the Book and Material Cultures in the Digital Age.
+She holds a B.A. in English and Biology from Oberlin College.
+Outside of her graduate studies, Ally enjoys experimenting with book arts, playing ultimate frisbee, cooking, and hiking.

-Dorothy Hoang is a second-year Ph.D. student in Epidemiology.
-Her research interests include looking at social determinants of health and how they modify associations between other risk factors and neurodevelopment (specifically autism spectrum disorder).
-Dorothy completed her B.S. in Neurobiology, Physiology & Behavior and her B.A. in Sociology--Organizational Studies at UC Davis.
-She has since been involved in autism research looking at prenatal and postpartum exposures and risk factors that may contribute to the development of autism.
-Aside from her work in STEM, Dorothy has also been involved in various committees targeting retention in middle school, high school, and college students in underserved communities.
-She has held workshops with aims of starting dialogue about issues involving unpacking privilege, mental health and ability, and equity among many other social justice topics.
-She hopes to bring these experiences into her work with CGPSA to advocate for her peers and improve campus climate.
+Dorothy Hoang is a third-year Ph.D. student in Epidemiology.
+She researches prenatal risk factors of autism spectrum disorder.
+She is particularly interested in studying these associations by race to uncover how social determinants affect risk in certain populations.
+Dorothy holds a B.S. in Neurobiology, Physiology & Behavior and a B.A. in Sociology from UC Davis.
+Alongside her current studies, Dorothy works as a clinical research coordinator at the MIND Institute where she follows environmental exposures of pregnant women and performs behavioral testing to assess the neurodevelopment of their children.
+She has been involved in various committees targeting recruitment and retention in higher education for students in underserved communities.
+She has also held workshops with aims of continuing dialogue about issues involving unpacking privilege, mental health and ability, and equity among many other social justice topics.
+She hopes to bring these experiences into her work with CGPSA to advocate for her peers and improve the campus climate.

 Jill Huynh is a PhD student in School Organization & Educational Policy.
 Building on a decade of professional experience at colleges and universities, Jill's research questions revolve around issues of diversity, equity, and inclusion in higher education.
 She obtained a BA in Sociology and BS in Psychology at the University of Washington and earned her EdM in Higher Education at Harvard University.

-Doreen Joseph is a first year Ph.D. student in Computer Science.
+Doreen Joseph is a second year Ph.D. student in Computer Science.
 She earned a B.S. in Cyber Security Engineering with a minor in Mathematics from George Mason University.
 Broadly defined, her research interests include network security, applications of machine learning in cyber security, securing the Internet of Things (IoT), and the design of cyber-resilient systems.
-Currently, she is interested in investigating how to make voice authentication systems more secure by design.
-Doreen is committed to public service and is passionate about empowering students who are underrepresented in Science, Technology, Engineering, and Mathematics (STEM), especially students of color.
-In pursuing her graduate studies, she strives to plant seeds of change for a higher representation of girls and women of color in STEM, by promoting inclusion, equity, and access across the world.
-Long term, she hopes to start a nonprofit organization dedicated to that cause.
+Currently, she is pursuing research in graph-based deep learning for cyber security.
+Doreen is committed to public service and is eager to empower students who are underrepresented and marginalized in Science, Technology, Engineering, and Mathematics (STEM).
+She aims to be a global advocate for accessible, inclusive, and equitable high-quality education for all.
 In her free time she enjoys reading, traveling, exploring nature, and exercising.

-Breanne Weber is a third-year PhD student in English with a designated emphasis in Science and Technology Studies.
-Her work explores early modern women’s poetry via the intersections of early scientific and alchemical epistemologies, the materiality of the book, and the digital humanities.
+Breanne Weber is a PhD Candidate in English with a designated emphasis in Science and Technology Studies.
+Her work explores early modern literature via the intersections of early scientific and alchemical epistemologies, the material book, and the digital humanities.
 Prior to beginning her PhD, Breanne obtained an MA in English Literature and a BA in English Literature and History from the University of North Carolina at Charlotte.
-Alongside her work with CGPSA, Breanne is involved with the English Graduate Student Association (EGSA), the Data Science Initiative’s Digital Humanities Cluster, the Data Feminism Working Group, and the Oecologies Research Cluster.
-In her free time, Breanne enjoys traveling, reading YA novels, experimenting with early modern recipes, and making books.
+Alongside her work with CGPSA, Breanne is the Performance Review Editor for the Marlowe Society of America, a graduate representative for the Oecologies Research Cluster, and co-leader of the working group History of the Book and Material Cultures in the Digital Age.
+In her free time, Breanne enjoys traveling, learning Dutch, reading YA novels, experimenting with early modern recipes, and making books.